SalishSeaCast/docs/tidalcurrents/tidal_current_tools.rst

 Tidal ellipse calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some python functions have been written to facilitate calculating amplitude and phase from velocity vectors and to calculate the ellipse parameters from these values.
-These scripts are found in :file:`tools/SalishSeaTools/salishsea_tools/tidetools.py`
+These scripts are found in :file:`tools/SalishSeaTools/salishsea_tools/ellipse.py`

 * :file:`fittit` - This script fits a velocity vector time series to a formula and extracts the amplitude and phase of each component in the formula.::

-   fittit(uaus, time, imin=0, imax=0, jmin=0, jmax=0, dj=1)
+   fittit(uaus, time, nconst)

 This function finds tidal parameters from a tidal current component across a specified area of the grid at a single depth, at a single point through the water column or a single depth averaged grid point.
 Must perform twice, once for each tidal current vector in order to complete the analysis.
-It assumes the current is only affected by M2 and K1, which is incorrect, but it is a good approximation because they are the two main components throughout our domain.
+The nconst input sets how many tidal harmonic constituents will be analysed.
+They come in pairs and in order of importance the domain.
+It returns a dictionary object containing the phase and amplitude for each component for the velocity given.
 The fit performed in fittit is based on Xu, Z. (2000).

     	.. math::